 Hi!
-I’m Alana Brekelmans (she/her), an anthropologist, writer, performer, and embodied practice facilitator who spends her days thinking about narrative, embodiment, affect, temporality, the environment, and place.
+I’m Alana Brekelmans (she/her), an anthropologist, writer, art-maker, and embodied practice facilitator who spends her days thinking about narrative, embodiment, affect, and the environment.

-My vision is to compassionately, critically, and creatively engage with a variety of stories–including stories which are silent, embodied, other-the-human, and absent–to examine how these narratives interface with power structures in the processes of worlding.
+My vision is to compassionately, critically, and creatively engage with a variety of stories (including stories which are silent, embodied, and more-the-human) to examine how these narratives interface with power structures in the processes of worlding.

 I do this by spending time with people and in places.
 I listen, observe, question, move, and write in order to gain new understandings about social and environmental matters.